 Supervision: Students will receive training from and provide pro bono legal services under the supervision of attorneys at Centro Legal de La Raza. (opens in a new tab)

-Time Commitment: 10-15 hours per semester with the opportunity for more.
-Tenants’ Rights Clinic will be held Tuesday evenings and Workers’ Rights Clinic will be held Thursday evenings; both are held bi-weekly.
-There’s two mandatory trainings and approximately 7-9 clinics per semester.
-We encourage students to participate in as many of them as they can.
-It is essential that students come to all of the clinics they commit to attend, and give advance notice if anything changes.
+Time Commitment: 10-15 hours per semester, with the opportunity for more.
+Three mandatory trainings.
+There will be approximately 7-9 clinics scheduled throughout the semester, and we encourage students to participate in as many of them as they can.
+It is essential that students actually come to all of the clinics they commit to attend, and give at least two-weeks advance notice if they have to change their plans.
+The Fall Semester will consist of Tenants’ Rights Clinic on Thursday evenings.
+The Workers’ Rights Clinic plans to resume in the Spring Semester.

 For more information, please contact the student leaders at LaAlianzaSLP@berkeley.edu.